-Michael Hormann's Experience
+Michael Hormann's 25 years Experience in Construction

 Michael Hormann has been working as an architect for the last fifteen years.
-His portfolio includes community projects, restorations of Grade II listed buildings, family homes and commercial projects.
-In his previous role as founder, director and sole architect at Marraum, Michael was responsible for a wide range of exceptional buildings.
+His portfolio includes community projects, restorations of Grade II listed buildings, family homes, and commercial projects.
+In his previous role as founder, director, and sole architect at Marraum, Michael was responsible for a wide range of exceptional buildings.
 Jubilee Warehouse in Penryn (below) is just one example.

 Cornwall Sustainability Award

 Working in close collaboration with designer Peter Skerrett, a redundant 1950s warehouse was transformed into an iconic community space with eco-credentials and more than its fair share of ‘feelgood factor’: photo-voltaic panels, power points for electric cars and underfloor heating.
 The building, which was commissioned by Robotmother and is a tribute to their sense of local vision, won the Best Built Retro-Fit Cornwall Sustainability Award 2015.